Maximiliane-K/lyrical-pop-quiz/README.md

 ## **Technologies Used**

 ### **Languages**
-The languages used to create this website were HTML, CSS and JavaScript.
+The languages used to create this application were HTML, CSS and JavaScript.

 ### **Frameworks & Tools**
-* Figma was used for creating the wireframes.
+* [Figma](https://www.figma.com/login) was used for creating the wireframes.
-* GitHub and Git were used as host plattform and version control.
+* [GitHub](https://github.com/join/welcome) and Git were used as host plattform and version control.
-* Codeanywhere as IDE for writing and editing code.
+* [Codeanywhere](https://app.codeanywhere.com/) as IDE for writing and editing code.
 * Google Dev Tools were used to test features and support with the responsiveness and styling of the website.
 * [Canva](#https://www.canva.com/create/logos/) was used to create the Logo.
 * [Coolors](#https://coolors.co/) was used to create the color palette.